-To mark the beginning of the first two meals, the householder recites kiddush over a cup of wine.
-Then each guest eats a piece of challah soaked in salt.
+To mark the beginning of the first two meals, the householder recites kiddush over a cup of wine, then take a sip.
+He passes the Kiddush cup to the oldest, and so on for the whole table Then each guest eats a piece of challah soaked in salt.

 The traditional Shabbat meal differs between Jewish communities.
 This one is hearty and generally includes a hot simmered meat dish.
 This is cholent among the Ashkenazim or dafina among the Sephardim.
 It is accompanied by starters, salads, soups, and side dishes.
 For dessert, we enjoy fruits and oriental pastries.

 In addition, drinking good wine and eating tender meat on Shabbat is a mitzvah in its own right